armanriazi/typescript-all-in-one/workspace/project/globals.md

 # global.d.ts
+Note that over time, some JavaScript libraries have begun to include declaration files within their main package, and therefore, we do not even need to install an @types package in order to use it.

+`declare module 'underscore';`

+Here, we declare that there is a module named 'underscore' that we wish to use, but we don’t provide a declaration file for it.
+This solution is really the last resort and should be avoided when possible.

+The reason for this is that we will not have any types declared *for this library*, and it will just be of **type any**.

+> `Sample project` Ref.To project of typescript-all-in-one-> ts-declare-global, ReadME

 We discussed *global* vs. *file* modules when covering [projects](./modules.md) and recommended using file based modules and not polluting the global namespace.